skypjack/entt/README.md

     }
     ```

-  This is the fastest approach to iterate over the components: they are packed together by construction and visit them in order will reduce to a minimum the number of cache misses.
+  This is the fastest solution to iterate over the components: they are packed together by construction and visit them in order will reduce to a minimum the number of cache misses.

 * **Multi component view**.